 - What makes us different from other higher ed institutions?

-Interestingly, survey results from the 2019 E-Expectations Trend Report indicate that 74% of seniors report responding to text messages from colleges.
+Interestingly, survey results from the 2021 E-Expectations Trend Report indicate that 9 out of 10 students are open to receiving text messages during enrollment.
 For best results, try texting prospective students before an application deadline and after submitting an application, but also be sure to include other platforms in your marketing mix.
 These include:

 - Social media (Twitter, Facebook, LinkedIn, Instagram, Snapchat)